Back to Ike's Accordions Home page

 Checking it out

 The least expensive is mechanical repairs, and the top of that list is new key-valve pads.
 If the keys on the treble keyboard are raised high, and make a whacking noise when the key is let off, the valves will have to be replaced.
-This runs around $200 and up.
-Usually the bass valve pads don't have to be replaced, but that job is about the same cost.
 Mechanical repairs like sticking keys and buttons are usually the least expensive to fix.

 Accordion specifications, sizes, etc.